AnanthaRajuC/LLM-Vision-Capabilities/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Kindly refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for important **Pull Request Process** details

 1. In the top-right corner of this page, click **Fork**.

-2. Clone a copy of your fork on your local, replacing *YOUR-USERNAME* with your Github username.
+2. Clone a copy of your fork on your local, replacing *YOUR-USERNAME* with your GitHub username.

    `git clone https://github.com/YOUR-USERNAME/LLM-Vision-Capabilities.git`